 Wedding planning can be stressful.
 That’s why its so helpful to ask your fellow wedding vendors that you’ve hired to ask for important advice on any questions you may have.
 A question I get asked a lot is; “Do I need a second photographer for my wedding?”

 Most couples have never planned a wedding before, yet coordinators, photographers, caterers, and DJs have helped plan hundreds.
 They know what works and what doesn’t.
+For a bespoke culinary experience on your big day, explore the diverse wedding menu options in Cheshire, carefully curated to satisfy every palate.
 (And have you checked out my list of Top Colorado Wedding Vendors yet!?)

 In this post, I’d love to help you out to determine whether you need to add a second photographer on to your wedding photography package or not.